lua-atmos/f-streams/README.md

 `f-streams` is yet another streams library for Lua.

-A stream is simply a function or any value with a `__call` metamethod.
+A stream is simply a function or any other value with a `__call` metamethod.

 A stream produces a new value each time is called.
 When a stream returns `nil`, it indicates its termination.